aitoss/Git-Class-2k18-19/README.md

 # GitStart2k19

-This repo is here for the pupose of learning and practicing git.
+This repo is here for the purpose of learning and practicing git.

 ## Things to do